+30 lecture hours; 60 lab hours Prerequisite: ENG 101, HIT 232

+Corequisite: AH130

-30 lecture hours; 60 lab hours Prerequisite: ENG 101, BUAD 112 or permission of instructor based on prior computer experience Corequisite: AH130 Lab fee Students are oriented to the health records profession and content, and format of a health record in different healthcare settings.
+Students are oriented to the health records profession and healthcare delivery systems, while learning the uses, content, and format of a health record in different healthcare settings.
 Health information, retention and retrieval systems, indices, and registers are studied.
 A simulated lab practice focuses on the quantitative processing of a health record, and techniques for maintenance and acquisition of primary and secondary records.
 Many lab assignments utilize computers.